Jul 18, 2023

 This section will explore 11 methods to fix the ERR_CONNECTION_REFUSED error in Chrome.

 The methods are mostly beginner-friendly, although some of them are advanced.
 We will walk you through each step, making the troubleshooting process as painless as possible.
 Let’s start.

 The ERR_CONNECTION_REFUSED error can sometimes be caused by issues with the website itself, such as server downtime.
 Before trying out the other methods, check if the site is accessible.

 If the website is down for everyone, all you can do is wait for the website administrators to fix the issue.
 If not, the problem undoubtedly lies in your machine, and you can try the following methods.

-2. Restart Your Network Adapter
+2. Restart Your Network Router

 You can often fix a faulty internet connection by simply restarting your router.
 Whenever you have connection issues, this method is always worth trying.